 How Many Missions Are There?

-In 1769, Spanish explorer Gaspar de Portola and Father Serra made their first trip to establish a California mission.
+In 1769, Spanish soldier and explorer Gaspar de Portola and Father Serra made their first trip together, going north from La Paz in Baja California to establish a mission in Alta California.

 Why Did the Catholic Church Create the Missions?

 The Spanish Fathers wanted to convert the local Indians to Christianity.

 At each mission, they recruited neophytes from the local Indians.
 In some places, they brought them to live at the mission and in others, they stayed in their villages and went to the mission every day.
 Everywhere, the Fathers taught them about Catholicism, how to speak Spanish, how to do farming, and other skills.